-- An Aesop: About the importance of faith, giving the episode the feel of a post-apocalypse retelling of the Golden Calf.
+- An Aesop: About the importance of faith (in the sense of trusting those who've already proven themselves), giving the episode the feel of a post-apocalypse retelling of the Golden Calf.

 - Apocalypse Anarchy: This episode deconstructs Living Is More Than Surviving by having Mr. Goldsmith's group devolving into this for the sake of "living" and destroying the thing that has kept them alive for so long (and would have kept them alive for far longer) just because they don't want to follow it anymore.